 Firstly, you can just add the corrupted videos to the interface by clicking on the "Add" button or "Add video and start repairing".

 After loading the corrupted video files, you can just start the scan and wait for it to be completed.
 An on-screen indicator will let you know the progress as well.

 That’s it!
 Once the quick scan is completed, you can simply save the videos to the location of your choice.
-Before saving the repaired videos, you can preview the repairing contenet and effection.
+Before saving the repaired videos, you can preview the repairing content and effection.

-You can save the repaired video to the pointed position and name new folder.
+You can save the repaired video to the pointed position and name a new folder.